 If you are expecting an outside organization to cover tuition and fees, here are the steps to follow:

 We are committed to delivering students' refunds, providing students with clear choices and offering great customer service.
-Choices include an electronic deposit to another account, a paper check, or electronic deposit to BankMobile Vibe.
-To learn more about receiving a refund please click here.
+For more information about BankMobile, visit this link: http://bankmobiledisbursements.com/refundchoices/.

 For non-financial aid students, your student account will be credited according to the Nevada State College Refund Policy and the credit on the account will be refunded directly via paper check or electronic deposit based on students' preference.

 If you have financial aid in excess of your tuition and fees charges, your account will be credited according to Nevada State College Refund Policy.
 The amount of the credit on your student account will be refunded back to you after all tuition and fee charges are covered.

 PLUS Loan Refunds